vEnhance/web.evanchen.cc/input/faq-raqs.md

    (click to enlarge):

    <a href="/static/int-rigor.jpg"><img src="/static/int-rigor.jpg" width="400"
    alt="A good mathematician can make arguments intuitive OR rigorous.
-A good mathematician can make arguments intuitive AND rigorous.
+A great mathematician can make arguments intuitive AND rigorous.
 (Credits: Math With Bad Drawings.)"
    /></a>

 3. Get the proofreading and copy-editing right.